 |Femmes Fatales||Sep 14 2009|

-I can't wait until everyone sees how plump and juicy everything is.
+I can't wait until everyone sees how plump and juicy these are.

 Promo photo of American actress Jeanne Carmen circa late ’50s.
 Carmen earned the moniker “The Queen of the B Movies” by appearing in such fare as Untamed Youth, Monster of the Piedras Blancas, and The Devil’s Hand.